dr-jam/FactoryExercise/README.md

 ### Due Date and Submission Information

-The due date and submission information is on the official class communication channels.
+The due date and submission information are on the official class communication channels.

 ## Description of Provided Unity Project

-### Scene and GameObjects in the Hierarcy
+### Scene and GameObjects in the Hierarchy

 * **Main Camera** is the main viewport into the lab.
 * **Laboratory** is the parent for the `GameObject`s that compose the testing facility's laboratory.
-Inside there are the sides of the room, test pedastals, a weapon on the right (camera-relative), and a shield on the left.
+Inside there are the sides of the room, test pedestals, a weapon on the right (camera-relative), and a shield on the left.
   * **ShieldPedestal** contains a `ShieldPoint` where the shields (i.e. the test subjects) spawn and an instance of the `HealthBar` prefab.
   * **WeaponPedestal** holds the test weapon located at `WeaponPoint` which contains the `ProjectileSpawn` location for new `Projectile`s to spawn at.